VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 ## Final Notes

-Thank you for being a mentor at VandyHacks: Summer Edition!
+Thank you for being a mentor at VandyHacks: Summer Edition.
 We're so excited to have you!

-Credit to eartharoid for their incredible bot!
+Credit to eartharoid for their incredible bot.
 Their repository of code can be found [here](https://github.com/eartharoid/DiscordTickets).

 <br>

-_Last Updated: July 5th, 2020_
+_Last Updated: July 7th, 2020_